DavidRach/USERM/instruction_basic.md

 </p>

-In the slop matrix tab, you can check the slop matries of each fluroescence.
+In the slop matrix tab, you can check the slop matrix of each fluroescence.

 <p align="center">